 Plasterboarding a ceiling is a satisfying if slightly awkward DIY job that can save you a fortune on labour costs.
-We show you how with this easy to follow step-by-step guide including a full list of materials and tools needed.
+Find out how to measure, where to start and what tools and materials are needed with our easy step-by-step guide on how to plasterboard a ceiling.

 It is possible to fix plasterboard over an existing ceiling, but you’ll need to determine where the joists are first.
 For upstairs rooms this can be done by measuring the joist gaps in the loft.

 Downstairs you’ll have to prod the ceiling with an awl or lift the floorboards in the room above.
 Mark the joist gaps on the wall with chalk and you’re ready to go.
 The other option is to strip off the existing ceiling to reveal the joists — this should be the preferred option as it also results in less build-up.

 Plasterboarding a new ceiling is much easier with two people, one to support the plasterboard and one to screw into place, but it can be done by one person with the help of some lengths of wood.

 - 50mm x 50mm sawn wood for noggings